Student Charter

 How long does an exam remain valid for once passed?

 If there are any restrictions on the period of validity of a successfully passed exam, they are laid down in your programme’s Education and Examination Regulations.
-However, this is only permitted where the insights or skills which are assessed in the exam can be shown to be obsolete.
+However, this is only permitted where the insights or skills which are assessed with the aid of an interim examination can be shown to be obsolete.

 Can I inspect my exam papers?